alfonsorios96/lit-composer/README.md

 * **Create a component** - Write components with excellents practices

 # Commands
-- `lit-composer --file [component-name]` - Create a component boilerplate for LitElement
+- `lit-composer --tag [component-name]` - Create a component boilerplate for LitElement

 # Practices based on